gizmo572/hot-nav/README.md

 ## Instructions

-Install the hot-nav package in the root of your application:
+Install the hot-nav package in the body of your application:

 ```js
 npm install hot-nav